 It will also work on improving Meta’s Llama models, which have not yet performed as expected.
 Zhao is now a co-founder of the Superintelligence Labs, which will operate separately from FAIR, Meta’s original AI research team led by deep learning expert Yann LeCun.

-Meta is spending huge amounts of money to lead in AI.
-It has invested $14.3 billion in Scale AI and is offering high salaries and strong benefits to attract top AI talent.
-Some reports even say that Mark Zuckerberg has personally emailed AI researchers and invited them to his home to convince them to join Meta.
+Meta is investing huge amounts of money to lead in AI, and this strategy links closely with the growth of Meta MSL.
+The company has invested $14.3 billion in Scale AI.
+It also offers high salaries and strong benefits to attract top AI talent.

 However, not everyone agrees with Meta’s hiring strategy.
 In a recent podcast, Sam Altman, the CEO of OpenAI, said, “The degree to which they’re focusing on money and not the work and not the mission—I don’t think that’s going to set up a great culture.”
 He said Meta’s large salary offers to his employees are “crazy.”
+Such comments reflect the growing debate around how Meta MSL is assembling its talent pool.